rhe33/cs400-X-Team-009/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+A list of classes that are required prerequisites for an intended course enrollment.
+A list of classes that use current course enrollments as their required prerequisites.

+Enrollment: CS 200
+Past Prerequisites: N/A
+Classes that use this course as a Prerequisite: CS 300

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.